The Million Dollar Duck: Plot

-Scientist Albert Dooley (Dean Jones) struggles to pay the bills.
+Albert Dooley (Dean Jones) is a scientist who struggles to pay the bills, in contrast to a flashback where he was the college valedictorian and told he would go far in life.
 His wife, Katie (Sandy Duncan) gets a recipe for applesauce wrong and gives it to her husband to take to work for lunch, hoping it will help cut down on the budget.
 In a humorous chain reaction, the duck that Albert is testing steals the applesauce after Albert has thrown it away in the trash and then wanders into a radiation lab and becomes irradiated.
 Albert is ordered to get rid of the duck, so he figures he can give it to his son, Jimmy (Lee Montgomery) who has been wanting a pet, only to discover it now lays eggs with solid gold yolks.

 In a Pavlovian manner, the duck, named "Charley" (despite being female), lays an egg when prompted by the barking of a dog.
 At first, the only ones who know of Charley's golden yolks are Albert, Katie, Jimmy and Albert's friend, Fred, but as they sell the yolks of gold, they gain the attention of a suspicious neighbor, Mr. Hooper (Joe Flynn), a government bureaucrat from the U.S. Treasury Department.
 Hooper spies on the Dooleys in a haphazard manner, often suffering mishaps such as falling off a tree branch after being yelled at by his wife to leave the neighbors alone.
 However, Hooper sees a golden yolk laid firsthand, with Fred and Albert celebrating.